Monday, December 30, 2024

 Peak Lake to West Palm

-After waiting out the bad weather in Peak Lake, we finally got go to West Palm
+After waiting out the bad weather in Peak Lake, we finally got to go to West Palm.

 It was an easy ride from Peek Lake to West Palm Beach

-I anchored far from city dock.
+I anchored far from the city dock.
 Dinghy in to visit the town.
-West Palm is a nice town.
-I wondered around and dodged a Florida rain shower that lasted about 45 minutes.
+West Palm is a lovely town.
+I wandered around and dodged a Florida rain shower that lasted about 45 minutes.
 I returned to the wrong dock for the dinghy and determined there were two municipal docks.
 The dinghy was at the North dock.

 Saw Wind Gypsie anchored near the Municipal dock.
 Dropped in to say hello to Wally.